Posted by IMC Inc. on | Comments Off on Types of Commercial Ventilation Systems

 About Interior Maintenance Company:

 Founded in 1973, our family run business continues to service customers throughout the Mid-Atlantic Region.
 Our relationship with customers over the years has created opportunity to provide not just cleaning service, but solutions to problems.
 In addition to Janitorial Maintenance and Specialty Cleaning Services, Interior Maintenance provides Air Duct Cleaning, Kitchen Hood Exhaust and Kitchen Equipment Cleaning.
-Please call 610-626-1300 or visit our website www.imc.cc for more information.
+Please call 610-626-1300 or visit our website www.imc.ccfor more information.

-Best Fire Safety Practices for Philadelphia Restaurants
+Posted by IMC Inc. on | Comments Off on Best Fire Safety Practices for Philadelphia Restaurants

 The safety factor is an all-important reality local food eateries can’t afford to ignore, if they want customers to have a safe, healthy dining experience time and time again.